O-Karlsson/O-karlsson.github.io/CV.md

 <hr class="thin">

 **Takemi Research Fellow in International Health**
-Harvard T.H.
-Chan School of Public Health, USA
+Harvard TH Chan School of Public Health, USA
 *2019 – 2022*
 - Fellowship focusing on international health research.
-- Constructed and analysed large datasets from household surveys using parallel computing.
+- Constructed and analyzed large datasets from household surveys using parallel computing.
 This also involved cleaning, structuring, and managing data to ensure accuracy and consistency.
-- Wrote manuscripts and published the findings in academic journals.
+- Wrote manuscripts and published findings in academic journals.
-- Presented results at academic conferences and at seminars within Harvard.
+- Presented results at academic conferences and seminars within Harvard.

 <hr class="thin">